 My mom and her sisters attended the Truth and Reconciliation event in Edmonton last month.
 They couldn't go for all the days.
 It was too much.
-My mom came to my house afterwards.
-We talked and laughed and that felt good.
-Then she was talking slower and more quiet than usual.
+My mom came to my house walk around the house so that I would see them running around like sprites.
+But I felt good.
+Then she was talking slower and wanted to stay in the house surrounded more quiet than usual.